 Audio interfaces come with analog, line-level inputs and outputs, mic preamps (high-end models have multiples, beginner hardware usually has about one) and could include digital outputs/inputs.

-We mentioned connectivity in that paragraph- this one really matters!
-Make sure you pay close attention to the computer you have (whether it is a Mac or PC matters) and the connections it takes.
+We mentioned connectivity previously, and it really matters!
+Make sure you pay close attention to the computer you have (whether it is a Mac or PC) and the connections it takes.

-Most PCs use USB, whereas many Macs use Thunderbolt or Firewire (PCs may be able to use them, too).
-PCs and Macs use USB 2 or USB 3 nowadays, meanwhile, Firewire is, most of the time, a Mac product.
+Most PCs are compatible with USB audio interfaces, whereas many Macs use Thunderbolt 3 or Firewire (PCs may be able to use them too).
+PCs and Macs use USB 2.0 or USB 3.0 nowadays, meanwhile, Firewire is, most of the time, a Mac product.
 These methods are both excellent.

 What Are the Benefits of An Audio Interface?

 You need one of these because the sound card is simply not going to be enough.
-Yes, a sound card counts as an audio interface, but the small i/o make it a poor choice for recording.
+Yes, a sound card counts as an audio interface, but the small I/O makes it a poor choice for recording.

-Many sound cards come equipped with just an amateur level headphone out, stereo line-level input, and stereo line-level output.
+Many sound cards come equipped with just an amateur-level headphone output, stereo line-level input, and stereo line-level output.
 Add in the fact that latency, radio interference, and other factors affect how your audio sounds going in and coming out, and you have a recipe for disaster.